Ken-hkm/go-chatbot/README.md

 a backend service that handles user and startup a chatting session with bots

-using langchain and Gemini API as the LLM
+using langchain and Gemini API as the LLM (still in WIP)